-7. 1 Head Start providers (also known as Head Start "agencies") were not provided 2 any official guidance as to what was considered a "diversity, equity, and inclusion (DEI) initiative," an activity "advancing" or "promoting" "DEIA," or "discriminatory equity 3 ideology" per the Executive Orders.
-Nor were they instructed how to reconcile these bans with 4 5 their conflicting obligations under the Head Start Act to serve the "diverse needs" of their communities, including by providing "linguistically and culturally appropriate" services and 6 7 supports for children with disabilities.
-Defendants have placed agencies in constant fear that 8 they are in violation of the March 14 DEI Ban and the April 16 DEIA Certification and in 9 jeopardy of losing their funding or their designation as Head Start providers, having funds 10 clawed back, or being subject to investigation and liability under the False Claims Act.

-11 8.
-This month, Defendants also abruptly shuttered half of the Office of Head Start ("OHS") locations across the country and laid off the entirety of their staff.
-On April 1, 2025, 12 13 Defendants' mass closures and layoffs stripped Head Start agencies in 23 states overnight of 14 the essential support, resources, and guidance of their regional Head Start offices.
-Head Start 15 agencies ("Agencies"), including members of Plaintiffs Washington State Association of Head Start and Early Head Start Association ("Washington HSA"), Illinois Head Start Association 16 ("Illinois HSA"), and Wisconsin Head Start Association ("Wisconsin HSA"), faced 17 18 unprecedented confusion that threatened their ability to operate and, indeed, their very 19 existence.
+- 7. Head Start providers (also known as Head Start "agencies") were not provided any official guidance as to what was considered a "diversity, equity, and inclusion (DEI) initiative," an activity "advancing" or "promoting" "DEIA," or "discriminatory equityideology" per the above-referenced Executive Orders.
+Nor were they instructed how to reconcile these bans with their conflicting obligations under the Head Start Act to serve the "diverse needs" of their communities, including by providing "linguistically and culturally appropriate" services and supports for children with disabilities.
+Defendants have placed agencies in constant fear that they are in violation of the March 14 DEI Letter and the April 16 DEIA Certification and in jeopardy of losing their funding or their designation as Head Start providers, having funds clawed back, or being subject to investigation and liability under the False Claims Act. - 8.
+Last month, Defendants also abruptly shuttered half of the Office of Head Start ("OHS") locations across the country and laid off the entirety of their staff.
+On April 1, 2025, Defendants' mass closures and layoffs stripped Head Start agencies in 23 states overnight of the essential support, resources, and guidance of their regional Head Start offices.
+Head Start agencies ("Agencies"), including members of Plaintiffs Washington State Association of Head Start and Early Head Start Association ("Washington HSA"), Illinois Head Start Association ("Illinois HSA"), and Wisconsin Head Start Association ("Wisconsin HSA"), faced unprecedented confusion that threatened their ability to operate and, indeed, their very existence.
 Agencies struggled to get any information about the status of their funding and their designation as Head Start providers, without which they would not be able to continue services.
-20 21 Agencies' budgets are currently so precarious that many are not able to adequately plan to pay 22 leases and staff.

-9. One member agency of Plaintiff Washington HSA, located in Sunnyside, Washington-after weeks of receiving no confirmation or updates from OHS about the status of its impending funding renewal deadline-was forced to suspend services.
+Agencies' budgets are currently so precarious that many are not able to adequately plan to pay leases and staff. - 9.
+One member agency of Plaintiff Washington HSA, located in Sunnyside, Washington-after weeks of receiving no confirmation or updates from OHS about the status of its impending funding renewal deadline-was forced to suspend services.
 The sudden closure left 400 children without care and over 70 staff members without jobs.
 More closures and attendant harm will follow absent relief from this Court.